jobrunr/website/content/en/documentation/background-methods/recurring-jobs.md

     parent: 'background-methods'
     weight: 30
 ---
-Registering a recurring job is just as simple as registering a background job – you only need to write a single line of code:
+Creating a recurring job is just as simple as creating a background job – you only need to write a single line of code (and it is even less if you use the `jobrunr-spring-boot-starter`, `jobrunr-micronaut-feature` or the `jobrunr-quarkus-extension`):

 <figure>